hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Indy.md

 * Completion of the Ubuntu 20.04 version of Indy Node.
 Deployers of Indy networks have reported success in deploying the new version.
 * The archiving of Ursa, triggering the move of the BLS Signatures library from Ursa to being maintained in the Indy Project.
 * The movement of Aries projects to use the “shared components” in place of the Indy SDK.
 The “shared components” consist of [Aries Askar](https://github.com/hyperledger/aries-askar) (secure storage), [Indy VDR](https://github.com/hyperledger/indy-vdr) (client interface to Indy networks) and [Hyperledger AnonCreds](https://www.hyperledger.org/projects/anoncreds) (AnonCreds implementation).
-* The deprecation of the Indy SDK by the end of Q1 2024.
+* Deprecation of the Indy SDK by the end of Q1 2024.
 Progress has been made on things like closing all open pull requests and closing all issues.
 We've also removed the Indy SDK from the public (Read the Docs) documentation.

 In addition, as mentioned earlier in the report, significant progress was made in creating the Indy Besu proof of concept and repository.
+Its code was added to the experimental feature branch of Indy Node repository.
+The development of the project is planned in a new [Hyperledger Indy Besu repository](https://github.com/hyperledger/indy-besu/tree/main).

 ### Next Year’s Goals